rahulsharmavishwakarma/resume_bot/README.md

    - The `vector_db.py` module is responsible for setting up and managing a Milvus vector database, which is optimized for storing and retrieving high-dimensional data like embeddings.
    - It creates collections, defines schemas for the resume data (including fields for dense and sparse vectors), and inserts processed resume data into the database.
    - This architecture allows for hybrid search capabilities, combining both dense and sparse vectors to enhance retrieval accuracy.
+   - Employs BGEM3EmbeddingFunction for generating embeddings.
+   - Utilizes Milvus for efficient vector storage and retrieval.

 3. **Search and Retrieval Pipeline**:
    - The `pipeline.py` file serves as the core of the retrieval mechanism.
 It includes methods for performing dense, sparse, and hybrid searches against the Milvus database.
    - The system intelligently ranks the results based on semantic similarity, ensuring that users receive the most relevant resumes in response to their queries.
    - It also includes functionality to generate embeddings for user queries, allowing for natural language searches that yield meaningful results.
+   - Utilizes a large language model (Mixtral-8x7B) for generating answers based on retrieved contexts.
+   - Uses both sparse and dense vector search capabilities of Milvus.

 4. **User Interface**:
    - The application is presented through a web interface built with Gradio (`app.py`), offering a chat-like experience for users to input queries and view results.